To book Rachel Botsman please contact your JLA Agent.

 Widely seen as a pioneering thinker in the area of the sharing economy, Rachel’s first book, What’s Mine is Yours: How Collaborative Consumption is Changing the Way We Live pre-empted the rise of companies like Airbnb and Uber.
 The book outlined not just the technologies that enabled consumers to pool needs and the resources to meet them, but the consequent social and commercial changes in what TIME magazine described as one of the ‘Ten Ideas That Will Change the World’.

-Rachel lectures at Oxford’s Saïd Business School on the Collaborative Economy course she designed.
+Rachel teaches at and has designed courses on trust and technology for Oxford’s Saïd Business School, where she also serves as the school's first ever Trust Fellow.
 She is a former director at the President Clinton Foundation, a popular TED speaker, and as well as two international bestsellers she has written for publications from WIRED to Harvard Business Review, The Guardian to The New York Times.
 As a leading voice on trust, Rachel has been featured in BBC’s Newsnight, the Financial Times and The Economist.

 Not only have Rachel’s book and ideas helped me make lifestyle choices, she’s also got some absolutely essential advice for twenty-first century businesses.
 Her speeches are peppered with nuggets that you’ll find yourself repeating to friends and colleagues for days to come.
 200,000 views within two weeks of her latest TED Global talk going online say it all.
 JLA Agent Barbara de Lacy